enzyme, types & classes of enzymes

 1. Enzymes remain chemically unchanged after a chemical reaction

 2. Enzymes are specific in action.
-So one or more group of enzymes will act on specific substrates.
+So one or more groups of enzymes will act on specific substrates.

 3. They are required in small quantities

-4. Enzymes act best over a specific range of temperature, between 350-400C.
+4. Enzymes act best over a specific range of temperatures, between 350-400C.

 5. Enzymes are denature.
-Which is to say they are destroyed at high temperature and inactivated at very low temperature.
+Which is to say they are destroyed at high temperatures and inactivated at very low temperatures.

-6. Enzymes act best at specific PH level.
+6. Enzymes act best at specific PH levels.
 Either alkaline or acidic

 7. The action of an enzyme is reversible